johnptmcdonald/appointment_scheduler/README.md

 ## How to run

 clone this repo and run `npm i`.
+This will install the packages you need.
 You can then start the server with `npm run start` and play with Postman or any other software that makes HTTP requests.

 ## Description